SunnySuite/Sunny.jl/docs/src/getting-started.md

 will be picked up by Julia.
 If you additionally install [Revise.jl](https://github.com/timholy/Revise.jl), then source code changes will be take effect _while a Julia process is running_.

+The drawback of this installation method is that the `update` command of the package manager will no longer touch this package.
+All updating will have to be manually handled, by using `git` in the local repo at `~/.julia/dev/Sunny`.

 To enable plotting, you should explicitly install [GLMakie.jl](https://github.com/JuliaPlots/GLMakie.jl).
 As of this writing,